getCUJO/QoOID/draft-ietf-ippm-qoo.md

 This section presents considerations for collecting network performance measurements and specifying network performance requirements, together enabling the QoO framework and calculating QoO scores.

-## Sampling Requirements
+## Sampling Requirements {#sampling_requirements}
 To ensure broad applicability across diverse use cases, the QoO framework deliberately avoids prescribing specific conditions for sampling, such as fixed time intervals or defined network load levels.
 This flexibility enables deployment in both controlled and production environments.

-At its core, the QoO framework requires a latency distribution.
-However, for complete QoO assessment, packet loss measurements and throughput estimates are also needed, as described in {{describing_requirements}}.
+For a complete assessment, the QoO framework requires a latency distribution, packet loss measurements, and throughput estimates as described in {{describing_requirements}}.
 When measurements are taken during periods of network load, the result naturally includes latency under load.
 In scenarios such as passive monitoring of production traffic, capturing artificially loaded conditions may not always be feasible, whereas passively